 Through Chris’ work as the Museum’s director until his premature death in 2007, he made many thousands of people aware not only of the Jewish world that was destroyed by the Holocaust but also of the efforts being made to preserve the memory of it in present-day Poland.
 Since his death, the Museum has undergone a difficult but successful transition period, and continues to go from strength to strength.
-Over 30,000 visitors from around the world, Jewish and non-Jewish, young and old, now pass through the Museum’s doors each year, and the Museum is an integral part of both the Polish and the Jewish cultural landscape of Kraków.
+In 2018 Museum was visited by over 60,000 visitors, Jewish and non-Jewish, young and old, now pass through the Museum’s doors each year, and the Museum is an integral part of both the Polish and the Jewish cultural landscape of Kraków.

 Chris dedicated the last years of his life to photographing and preserving the traces of Jewish life still to be seen in Polish Galicia.
 Through his creativity and openness to the world he brought people together and gave them a new understanding of history and of moral responsibility.